 Some LAs in the Diocese provide for in-year co-ordination of applications, but the Code does not require this - it is up to individual LAs to decide whether or not to offer this service.
-(If your school is still in the in-year admissions scheme, we would recommend continuing to be part of it.
-Any new admissions code looks likely to require all schools to participate in their LA in-year admissions scheme.)
-However, as it stands today, schools which are their own admission authority do not have to participate unless they wish to do so, but they must provide the LA with details of the application and its outcome so that the LA can keep up-to-date figures on the availability of places.
+(If your school is in the in-year admissions scheme, we would recommend continuing to be part of it.)
+However, schools which are their own admission authority do not have to participate unless they wish to do so, but they must provide the LA with details of the application and its outcome so that the LA can keep up-to-date figures on the availability of places.
 Where a school decides not to take part in an LA's in-year co-ordination scheme, it must provide its own application form.
+Paragraphs 2.23-2.31 of the Code give details applicable to in-year admissions and schools should be aware of the requirements.

-MODEL ADMISSION ARRANGEMENTS (Primary, Infant or First School) 2021/22
+MODEL ADMISSION ARRANGEMENTS (Primary, Infant or First School) 2023/24